rootvansh/Echecs/README.md

 Copyright 2021 Échecs.
 All rights reserved.
 # Usage
-Anyone can download this source code <br> and edit it for personal use.
+Anyone can download this source code <br> and use it as a template for creating websites for events. <br>
+(Name, images, emails, phone no. etc all are copyrighted material and you cannot use any of them under any circumstances)
 # Developer
 This website was made by <strong>Vansh Choudhary</strong>